 1. A duty to accurately and completely disclose all assets and liabilities in which the party has or may have an interest or obligation;

-2. A duty to accurately and completely disclose any investment opportunity, business opportunity, or other income-producing opportunity.
-This disclosure must be made in sufficient time for the other spouse to determine whether he or she desires to participate in the opportunity, and for the court to resolve any dispute regarding the right of the other spouse to participate in the opportunity.
+2. A duty to accurately and completely disclose any investment opportunity, business opportunity, or other income-producing opportunities.
+This disclosure must be made in a sufficient timeframe for the other spouse to determine whether he or she desires to participate in the opportunity and for the court to resolve any dispute regarding the right of the other spouse to participate in the opportunity.

 A good family lawyer will understand the ins and outs of these rules of engagement and will make sure that you are on the right track.
 S/he understands strategy and leverage but will not risk the harsh consequences that come with violating the basic rules of engagement or compromise your integrity and the integrity of your case.